aleighwood/movement_sensor_array/README.md

 # Movement Sensor
-A sensor array that monitors how much a user moves at night
+A sensor array that monitors how much a user moves at night.

+This project is still very young and these are just some musings, hopefully I will make a first prototype soon.

 # Block Diagram